collocations.org

 1. idea/feeling/opinion about sth

-The village gives a good impression of what a medieval city would have looked like.
+The model gives a good impression of what the building will look like.

 First impressions can be misleading.